-Eberhard & Co. has first presented this watch around two years ago.
-Featuring a titanium case, the 2012 Eberhard & Co Chrono 4 Geant Edition Limitee Titane was almost as light as a feather, but I suspect that the choice of the metal was just not right for a huge sporty watch that looks like a tank or a star destroyer, but is highly prone to dents and scratches.
+Eberhard & Co. has first presented this collection back in late 2011.
+Featuring a titanium case, the 2012 Chrono 4 Geant Edition Limitee Titane was almost as light as a feather, but I suspect that the choice of the metal was just not right for a huge sporty watch that looks like a tank or a star destroyer but is highly prone to dents and scratches.
 To correct their mistakes, the guys have created a limited edition Eberhard & Co.
 Chrono4 Geant Full Injection (Ref.
 31062) that doesn’t just look tough.
 It is tough.

 Judging by the specs and comparing images of the original and its limited edition variation, I must declare that the rest is basically the same.